Sites of the Ancestors

 • Archaic/Early Basketmaker Era : 9,000 to 3,500 years ago - This is the big gap, after the Clovis people disappeared and before any larger local societies came together.
 That said, there were people engaged in building monumental architecture and massive irrigation systems in the desert near the Pacific shore of northwestern Peru.
 They were contemporaries and equals of the ancient pyramid builders then working all over the world in the valleys of the Nile, the Tigris and Euphrates, the Indus and Ganges, the Yellow River...
 Some of their religious thought and iconography seem to have made their way to the Four Corners area and garnered a lot of converts in the last 30 years of the 1200s.

 • Basketmaker III Era : 500 to 750 CE - 536 CE is said to have possibly been the worst year in history to be alive, as a massive volcanic eruption on the other side of the planet had plunged most of the world into a volcanic winter in late 535.
-This may have been the series of extended bad weather events that caused the ancestors of the Mogollon, Hohokam and Ancestral Puebloans to leave their homes in south and central Mexico and travel north.
+This may have been the series of extended bad weather events that caused another push of ancient ancestors to leave their homes in south and central Mexico and travel north.
 The distinct Hohokam, Mogollon and Ancestral Puebloan cultures didn't come into full expression until around 600 CE.
 There probably wasn't much difference between any of those groups until much later, after each had occupied their own countryside for several generations and adapted their technologies and world views to fit.

-The first decorated pottery began to emerge as tribes and families settled down more and grew more maize and beans.
+The first decorated pottery began to emerge as tribes and families settled down more and grew more maize, squash and beans.
 The first above-ground structures appeared and some pithouses were converted into the first kivas.
-The people began to gather together in villages and develop as societies.
+The people began to gather together in villages and develop into societies.

 • Pueblo III : 1150-1350 CE - There was a significant community change during the Pueblo III period.
 This was the time of the height of Mesa Verde and its progressively more defensible constructions.
-It was also the time of the founding of Pottery Mound in central New Mexico and several now-abandoned Hopi pueblos.
+It was also the time of the founding of Pottery Mound in central New Mexico and many now-abandoned pueblos around the Hopi mesas and in the White Mountains.
 Much of the population moved from dispersed farmsteads to defensible community centers at canyon heads, then to more defensible cliff dwellings on canyon shelves.
 Population peaked between 1200 to 1250 at more than 20,000 in the Mesa Verde region alone, far more than could be sustained for any length of time.
 By 1280 the Ancestral Puebloan people had abandoned most of their settlements as a result of climate changes, food shortages, dwindling resources and incoming warlike tribes (Apache, Dineh and Ute).
 Many of them migrated to villages in northern Arizona and northwestern New Mexico.
 Many in New Mexico spent 50 or more years living on the Pajarito Plateau before migrating closer to the Rio Grande river bottom.

 • Pueblo V (1600-present) Pueblo V saw the occupation by the Spanish and a consolidation and reduction of Puebloan tribes and lands.
 The arrival of the Spanish turned the pueblo world upside down, beginning in earnest in 1598.
 Conditions under the Spanish were so bad the pueblos banded together and revolted in 1680 and threw the Spanish out.
 The Spanish came back several times, looting and burning the southern-most pueblos again and again.
 Finally, the Alamedans (southern Tiwa) packed up and moved to Payupki, a pueblo they built on the northern end of Second Mesa in Hopiland.